Year 5

 COMPUTING

 The children will continue to learn about online safety through our new resource, ‘Gooseberry Planet’.
-We will also be exploring digital film- making.
+This half term, they will be learning about the digital footprint and how to deal with junk email.
+Within our creative computing curriculum, we will be learning to use selection with Microbits.

 DT